 As well, at our Toronto dermatology clinic, we offer clinical trials – please email [email protected] or call us at 416-633-0001 x4 if you are interested in participating in clinical trials and furthering our understanding of psoriasis while getting access to the most cutting-edge treatments.

 Psoriasis affects 2-3% of people in North America.
 Psoriasis is a persistent skin disorder characterized by red, thickened areas with silvery scales, most often on the scalp, elbows, knees, and lower back.
 Some cases of psoriasis are so mild that people don’t know they have it.
 Severe psoriasis may cover large areas of the body.
 Psoriasis is not contagious and cannot be passed from one person to another, but it is most likely to occur in members of the same family.

 What Causes Psoriasis?

 People often notice new spots 10 to 14 days after the skin is cut, scratched, rubbed, or severely sunburned (Koebner phenomenon).
 Psoriasis can also be activated by infections, such as strep throat, and by certain medicines (beta blockers, lithium, etc.).
 Flare-ups sometimes occur in the winter, as a result of dry skin and lack of sunlight.
-Winters in Canada can be particularly harsh for patients with psoriasis; Toronto Dermatology Centre offers phototherapy all year round, although winter time is certainly the most popular time for this treatment.
+Winters in Canada can be particularly harsh for patients with psoriasis especially during the winter times.

 Types of Psoriasis